 There are some more phases to pick up sense data, but you get the idea.

 The best thing about the Western Digital 33c93 integrated circuit was that it did just enough of the work without doing too much, all while hiding what was going on.
 It took care of the phases to carry out a complete transaction, and when something went wrong, it threw up its hands and let me deal with the resulting mess.

 I figured out how to boot from a tape, make the file system, and how to make a restore dump program.
 These programs were standalone; they didn’t have a kernel running under them.
 Instead, they had some code linked in that handled the open, read, write, etc.

 The standalone code that replaced the kernel used a different device name format, one that specified devices and tape file numbers.
-For example, st(4, 3) meant open SCSI ID 4 as a tape and get read to read the fourth file on the tape, 0 being the first.
+For example, st(4, 3) meant open SCSI ID 4 as a tape and read the fourth file on the tape, 0 being the first.
 The disk was sd(0, 0) for SCSI ID 0, first partition on the disk.